Podcast Marketing: A Guide for Online Course Creators

 Yet this only scratches the surface.
 Through the use of polls, questions, memes, quotes, screenshots, and personal videos, you can produce multiple unique social media messages for a single podcast episode.

 Think about the platforms you use, too.
 Some types of messages perform better on others.
-Short videos are great on Instagram, for instance, whereas longer videos perform better on Facebook.
+Short videos are great on TikTok, for instance, while longer videos perform better on Facebook.

 Each platform has its own dimensions, styles, and audience.